 It doesn’t matter how many scouts or coaches show up to a tournament–if they don’t know you’re there you won’t be recruited to play in college.
 I remember one summer “showcase” tournament sitting in the bleachers behind home plate, pretty much by myself because it was over 100 degrees and if people couldn’t find shade, they left.
 Why was I still there?
-Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of few pathetic shade spots near the dugout.
+Since I had a towel to sit on, enough sun screen on to create a peelable layer, and my beat-up sun umbrella, I wasn’t much worse off than had I been in one of the few pathetic shade spots near the dugout.

 College Coaches in the Stands

 Mr. Generic Hat was a pro scout there to see one of the players on my son’s team pitch.
 Everyone said the kid was good and had all kinds of colleges and pro teams looking at him.
 A lot of parents were excited.
-They thought it gave their sons a chance to be seen as well and be recruited to play in college.
-Before this game, I couldn’t tell you if the kid was any good since this would the first and only time he showed up to a game for the summer.
+They thought it gave their sons a chance to be seen and possibly be recruited to play in college.
+Before this game, I couldn’t tell you if the kid was any good since this would be the first and only time he showed up to a game for the summer.

 In the meantime, the other two coaches were chatting and catching up, never paying any attention to the game.
 At one point, one of the coaches mentioned a certain player he had seen in Dallas and the other responded that he thought he was at the tournament.
 He flipped through the papers on his clipboard finding the kid’s listing.
-“Yeah, that’s him” said the other coach but he wasn’t pursuing him too strongly because of SAT scores.
+“Yeah, that’s him,” said the other coach but he wasn’t pursuing him too strongly because of SAT scores.